 studs which are bolted to the plywood base.
 The horizontal coil housing

 The hole at the top of the vertical tube is for a parachute cord tie-down of the horizontal tube which contains the secondary winding).

-For storage, the spheres are removed and the vertical supports are pulled off the base.
+For storage, the spheres are removed and the vertical supports are removed from the base.
 Everything else easily disassembles.

-For experiments the Tesla primary and secondary coils are lifted off the supports and moved to the test station.
+For experiments the Tesla primary and secondary coils can be lifted off the supports and moved to the test station.
 The primary is reconnected to the power supply by a long twisted pair "extension cord" that can handle 15kV safely.

 the vertical tube profiles is tricky.
 The tube is rested between

 the jaws of an x-y vise on one end and the other end is hung from